Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzNetworkWatcherConnectionMonitor.md

 Tags                        : {}
 ```

-The New-AzureRmNetworkWatcherConnectionMonitor cmdlet creates a connection monitor for a specified source and destination.
+The New-AzNetworkWatcherConnectionMonitor cmdlet creates a connection monitor for a specified source and destination.

 ## PARAMETERS